 Senior Advisor to the President & CEO

 Gonzalez focuses many of his efforts in the community on the men and women who risk their lives every day to ensure our safety through his Gonzo's Hometown Heroes Fund.
 All of the proceeds of the fund will benefit projects, programs and non-profit organizations that support police officers, firefighters and first responders across Arizona.
-His "Going Gonzo for Kids" initiative that began in 2010 through the Arizona Diamondbacks Foundation contributed hundreds of thousands of dollars through 2017 to a variety of Arizona-based children's charities.
+His "Going Gonzo for Kids" initiative through the Arizona Diamondbacks Foundation contributed hundreds of thousands of dollars from 2010-17 to a variety of Arizona-based children's charities.

 Luis Gonzalez Field was dedicated in Tempe in 2005 while his uniform No. 20 is one of two that adorns the scoreboard of D-backs Legends Field in Payson, Ariz.

 In 2014, Gonzalez was inducted into the Latin American Sports Hall of Fame and the Tampa Sports Hall of Fame in his hometown in Florida.
 Later that year, he was enshrined in the Latino Baseball Hall of Fame in La Romana, Dominican Republic, alongside former Major Leaguers Carlos Delgado, Nomar Garciaparra, Ozzie Guillen, Pedro Martinez and Roberto Kelly.
 In 2015, Gonzalez was inducted into the Arizona Sports Hall of Fame and in 2019, he will be inducted into both the Alabama Sports Hall of Fame and the Mobile Sports Hall of Fame.

 Gonzalez compiled a .283 batting average, 2,591 hits, 354 home runs and 1,439 RBI during his career with the Houston Astros, Chicago Cubs, Detroit Tigers, Los Angeles Dodgers, Florida Marlins and D-backs.
-His 596 career doubles rank 15th in baseball history.
-Gonzalez is one of only 19 players in Major League history to collect at least 2,500 hits, 500 doubles, 350 home runs and 1,000 RBI, joining legends like Hank Aaron, Stan Musial, Willie Mays, Eddie Murray, Cal Ripken, Dave Winfield, Frank Robinson, Babe Ruth, Andre Dawson, Ken Griffey, Jr., Tony Perez, Lou Gehrig and Ted Williams.
+His 596 career doubles rank 18th in baseball history.
+Gonzalez is one of only 21 players in Major League history to collect at least 2,500 hits, 500 doubles, 350 home runs and 1,000 RBI, joining legends like Hank Aaron, Stan Musial, Willie Mays, Eddie Murray, Cal Ripken, Dave Winfield, Frank Robinson, Babe Ruth, Andre Dawson, Ken Griffey, Jr., Tony Perez, Lou Gehrig, Ted Williams, Adrian Beltre and Albert Pujols.
 The five-time All-Star retired as the D-backs' all-time leader in games played (1,194), hits (1,337), doubles (310), home runs (224), walks (650), runs (780), RBI (774), at-bats (4,488), total bases (2,373), slugging percentage (.529) and on-base percentage (.391).
 For his many community contributions during his playing career, Gonzalez was named the 2005 winner of the Branch Rickey Award, presented by the Rotary Club of Denver to individuals in baseball who contribute unselfishly to their community and who are strong role models for others.

 Gonzalez was the Astros' fourth-round selection in the June 1988 draft out of the University of South Alabama, where he earned Baseball America's All-Freshman second team honors and was later inducted into the university's Hall of Fame in 1999.
 He graduated from Tampa's Jefferson High School in 1985, earning a spot in the school's Hall of Fame and teaming with former Major Leaguer Tino Martinez.
 The school also produced MLB Hall of Fame manager and former D-backs executive Tony La Russa.